What Exactly Is the Metaverse?

 -

-Attend live events, like comedy shows or concerts, as if you’re there.
+Attend live events, like comedy shows or concerts, with a sense of presence.

 -